-Minimal and industrial-inspired kitchens set the scene for seamless food preparation.
+Minimal and industrial-inspired modern kitchen interior designs set the scene for seamless food preparation.
 That’s what they’re designed for anyway, right?
 Here are 20 pared-down kitchens that combine simplicity and sophistication.

 A sense of flow was taken into careful consideration for this house; the entry leads straight into the kitchen.
 Dieter Rams’ 606 system defines the pantry, and a sliding black aluminum wall keeps it hidden.
 Walnut-legged stools in the kitchen are by Neri & Hu.